 While the enactment of Medicare triggered the most rapid growth in Federal spending for the elderly, it has not effectively reduced the burden of health care costs for the elderly and their families.
-From a program spending \$7 billion in 1970, Medicare has grown to a program with \$66.3 billion in Federal outlays in 1985.
+From a program spending \$7 billion in 1970, Medicare has grown to a program with \$70.8 billion in Federal outlays in 1985.
 Over the last 12 years, Medicare outlays have increased at an average annual rate of 18 percent, more than twice the rate of inflation and one-third faster than the growth in national personal health care expenditures.
 Even with savings measures enacted in the 1980's, it is still projected to grow at least twice the rate of inflation through the end of the decade.

 Despite this growth in annual spending, Medicare payments increasingly fail to keep pace with rising health costs.
 Health care expenditures not paid by Medicare have been rising steadily as a percent of elderly income.
 By 1981, health spending not paid by Medicare equaled 15 percent of the average per capita income of a person 65 years or older.
-The elderly pay nearly a third of their total health care bills out-of-pocket, a percentage that has remained constant in recent years.
+The elderly pay a fourth of their total health care bills out-of-pocket.

 Medicaid was enacted to provide matching funds to the States to finance health insurance for the poor, including supplemental insurance for the elderly poor covered under Medicare.
-Medicaid has also grown rapidly in the past two decades, with outlays rising from \$4.9 billion in 1970 to \$35.5 billion in 1983.
-The Federal share of the Medicaid payments going to the elderly was \$6.4 billion in 1983, more than four times the amount spent on the elderly only a decade earlier.
-The portion of total Medicaid spending attributed to the elderly has increased from 31 percent in 1972 to 36 percent in
+Medicaid has also grown rapidly with outlays rising from \$4.9 billion in 1970 to \$35.7 billion in 1984.
+Medicaid payments going to the elderly amounted to \$12.8 billion in 1984, about three and a half times the amount spent on the elderly only a decade earlier.
+The portion of total Medicaid spending attributed to the elderly has remained about the same over the last decade, 37 percent in 1974 to 38 percent in 1984.